suresh-lab/casp3-ECIS/README.md

-# casp3-ECIS
+# Caspase-3
-A non-apoptotic protective role for Caspase-3 - Data Supplementary ECIS data for Suresh et al. "A non-apoptotic barrier protective role for caspase-3"
+A non-apoptotic protective role for Caspase-3 - Data Supplementary  data for Suresh et al. "A non-apoptotic barrier protective role for caspase-3"